cjohansen/replicant-docs/content/tic-tac-toe.md

            [{} {} {}]]}))
 ```

-The game engine tests demonstrates what data we actually have have:
+The game engine tests demonstrates what data we actually have:

 ```clj
 (testing "O places a tic"